G7DAO/diamond-blueprinter/README.md

   * Ability to create a blank contract and the ability to add functions to it using above functionality.
   * Ability to test the contract locally using [Bugout Facet Inspector](https://github.com/bugout-dev/inspector-facet).
 Add slither as additional testing option.
   * Ability to launch the contract into a testnet and run the tests again.

+## FAQ
+**Who will use this?**
+* Smart Contractor developers who are looking for boilerplate EVM compatible contracts.
+* Smart Contractor developers who are looking for upgradeable, extensible EVM compatible contracts.
+* Smart Contractor developers who are looking for a secure way to develop EVM compatible contracts.
+* Smart Contractor developers who are looking for an easy way to build EVM compatible contracts.
+* Smart Contractor developers who are looking for an easy way to learn EIP-2535 Diamond contracts.
+* Game developers who are looking for an extensible contracts that can grow with their game.

+**What problem does this really solve?**
+* **A single address for unlimited contract functionality.** Using a single address for contract functionality makes deployment, testing and integration with other smart contracts, software and user interfaces easier.
+* **Your contract exceeds the 24KB maximum contract size.** You may have related functionality that it makes sense to keep in a single contract, or at a single contract address.
+A diamond does not have a max contract size.
+* **A diamond provides a way to organize contract code and data.** You may want to build a contract system with a lot of functionality.
+A diamond provides a systematic way to isolate different functionality and connect them together and share data between them as needed in a gas-efficient way.
+* **A diamond provides a way to upgrade functionality.** Upgradeable diamonds can be upgraded to add/replace/remove functionality.
+Because diamonds have no max contract size, there is no limit to the amount of functionality that can be added to diamonds over time.
+Diamonds can be upgradeable or immutable.
+It is also possible to make an upgradeable diamond and then at a later time remove its upgrade capability.
+* **Automated assembly, testing and launching of EIP-2535 Diamond Contracts**
+* **A library of existing, audited, on-chain, EIP-2535 Diamonds Facets**

+**Is this just another walled garden designed to monetize something that's freely available?**
+* **No.** The entire platform is open sourced.
+* **No.** The list of available facets and the functions that are included in them is freely available.

+**Ok.. then how do you make money?**
+* We have hosted the exact system that's freely available in this repo and added a super snazzy user interface to it.
+We charge a fee to use our interface.
+* We have received grants to help us audit our contracts.

+**How do I know the contracts are secure?**
+* Look at the metadata for each contract in the database.
+We add audit details and contract analytics in the contract metadata.

 ### Diamond Blueprinter Roadmap